The Uncanny (bar): History

 The Uncanny opened in 2023, in the space that previously housed Psychic Bar and, earlier, Muddy's Coffeehouse.

-For Halloween, The Uncanny has hosted a pop-up menu called "The House of Unholy".
+For Halloween, The Uncanny hosted a pop-up menu called "The House of Unholy".
 Among drinks on the special menu were the Machete Incident (espresso-infused rum, coconut cream, and Campari-soaked strawberry), the Rest in Pieces (cocoa butter-infused rum, peanut butter batter, and chocolate whip), and the non-alcoholic Treatz, which had hibiscus, Sour Patch Kids, pineapple, orgeat, and Pop Rocks.

 The bar hosted vegan food residencies in 2024.
+It closed permanently in May 2026.

 Reception

-Portland Monthly has described The Uncanny as "a cocktail bar fit for a David Lynch set".
+Portland Monthly described The Uncanny as "a cocktail bar fit for a David Lynch set".
 Brenna Houck included the business in Eater Portland's 2025 list of the city's eighteen best vegan and vegetarian restaurants.